churchillcui/ads_retail/index.md

 ### Key factors that influence weekly sales

-We built several statistical models, including linear model with stepwise regression, generalized estimating equations and generalized linear models.
+We built several statistical models, including linear model with stepwise regression, generalized estimating equations, and generalized linear models.
 Technical parts are skipped here to keep our discussion on an appropriate level, and are discussed in detail in the report.
-We divide selected features into two categories with converse effects on weekly sales:
+We divide selected features into two categories with converse effects on retail sales:

-**Positive effects**: Fuel price, CPI, Is Holiday indicator.
+**Positive effects**: Is Holiday indicator, CPI, Time.

-**Negative effects**: Temperature, Unemployment rate, Number of days since baseline date (temporal variable).
+**Negative effects**: Unemployment rate, fuel price.

-The effect of some key factors on weekly sales correspond well with the intuition before building the model.
-For example, temperature tends to negatively influence weekly sales, as low temperature usually indicates winter season, when stores tend to start their largest promotion events and sales reach their peaks in Thanksgiving and Christmas from weekly sales plot.
+The effect of some key factors on weekly sales correspond well with our intuition.
+For example, unemployment rate tends to negatively influence weekly sales, as low umployment rate usually indicates strong economy.
 It is also interesting to find some features, with vague idea on how to influence retail sales, are selected as key factors, such as fuel price.
 One worrying fact for sales managers is, we indeed find a decrease of retail sales over time, suggesting the further look at possible threats (e.g. e-commerce).

 ### Prediction